 MA Design History and Material Culture

-The MA in Design History and Material Culture is a dynamic platform for the study of the material world in its historic and contemporary contexts.
+The MA in Design History and Material Culture is a dynamic platform for the study of the material world in its historical and contemporary twenty-first century contexts.

-Through seminars and guided research, students are equipped with skills enabling them to conduct research on, analyse and write about the material world in its various historic and contemporary contexts.
+Through seminars and guided research, students are equipped with skills to enable them to conduct research, analyse and write about the material world in its various historical and contemporary contexts.

 The duration of the programme is 12 months for full-time students, and 24 months for part-time students.
-Full-time students attend lectures on Mondays and Fridays while part-time students attend on Fridays in Year 1 and Mondays in Year 2.
-Students attend classes from September to June.
+Full-time students attend lectures on Mondays and Fridays; part-time students attend on Fridays in Year 1 and Mondays in Year 2.
+Students attend from September to June.

 Full-time and Year 2 part time students submit a major piece of work in late September.